-Barangaroo is a relatively new very exciting neighbourhood in Sydney.
+Barangaroo is a relatively new very exciting neighborhood in Sydney.
 Shockingly, there was a rather large area of Sydney New South Wales just over the Sydney Harbour Bridge and to the side of the central business district that was quite a no man’s land.

-The team behind Barangaroo Sydney have done an outstanding job.
-They were inspired by the laneways of Melbourne and they have managed to create an area that already feels like a neighbourhood rather than a new complex.
+The team behind Barangaroo Sydney has done an outstanding job.
+They were inspired by the laneways of Melbourne and they have managed to create an area that already feels like a neighborhood rather than a new complex.
 Best of all, the restaurants in Barangaroo are some of the most exciting and interesting in Sydney.

 8. See some Fireworks